 For example, when I was younger I would tip-toe down the stairs every December and perch just a few stairs up, listening to my mum and her friends speak, in the anticipation of her slipping up and saying where she hid the Christmas presents.

 Blair would sit on them with her minions in the fictional TV show Gossip Girl, and let’s face it, there are a million movies out there from Rocky to, well, any film where a Princess makes a grand reveal, that love to utilise a good set of stairs.
-But the Spanish steps?
+But the Spanish Steps in Rome?
 They have a significance all of their own.

 The Spanish Steps, known in Italian as La Scalinata di Trinita dei Monti, were built back in the 1720s as a way to connect the Trinità dei Monti church to the Spanish square below.
 The Spanish Steps were built by, little known at the time, architect Francesco de Sanctis and were financed by French diplomat Étienne Gueffier, resulting in 138 steps which would create one of Rome’s most notorious people watching spots.